AppFair/appfair.github.io/index.md

 App development must be done by opening `App.xcworkspace` using `Xcode.app` to build, run, and debug the `SwiftUI` app that is defined in `Sources/App/AppContainer.swift`.
 Note, however, that changes to these project files, `App.xcworkspace` and `project.xcodeproj`, will *not* be incorporated into the final project.
 It will be best not to make changes to the project files themselves, since none of the changes will be used in the eventual `integrate-release` phases of the process.
-Specifically, your build must not rely on any script build phases that you add to the project files, since these scripts will not be run during `I-R`.
+Specifically, your build must not rely on any script build phases that you add to the project files since these scripts will not be run during `I-R`.

 When adding project files, they should be added directly to the `App` Swift package's `Sources/App/` folder or a sub-folder that you create.
 Localizable resources (such as `.strings` files containing translations of your app into different languages) should be placed beneath `Sources/App/Resources/`, which is the folder that will be pre-processed and flattened as part of the build process.
-Resources files that need to retain their directory structure should be instead placed in the `Sources/App/Bundle/`.
+Resource files that need to retain their directory structure should be instead placed in the `Sources/App/Bundle/`.
 These resource bundles will be available at runtime by referencing the `Foundation.Bundle.module` accessor, and then using standard `Bundle` API to load resources.

 ### Managing dependencies in your `/APP-ORG/App.git` fork